kubeflow/website/content/docs/azure/deploy/_index.md

 +++
 title = "Deployment"
-description = "Instructions for deploying Kubeflow on AWS" weight = 4
+description = "Instructions for deploying Kubeflow on Azure" weight = 4
 +++